Convex-Dev/design/docs/cad/020_tokenomics/README.md

 #### Reserve accounts

-The genesis MUST create a set of reserve accounts (`#0` to `#7`) which represent unissued coins.
+The genesis MUST create a set of reserve accounts (`#1` to `#7`) which represent unissued coins.
 Such coins MUST NOT be considered part of the current coin supply.

-By reserving these accounts, we maintain the invariant that the total supply cap of 1,000,000,000 Convex Gold is constant and coins cannot be created or destroyed, but the majority of these are not yet part of the current total supply.
+By reserving these amounts, we maintain the technical balancing rule that the total supply cap of 1,000,000,000 Convex Gold is constant and coins cannot be created or destroyed - however the majority of these may not yet part of the current coin supply.

 Any cryptographic keys for reserve accounts MUST be kept securely and governed according to the release tokenomics described in this CAD.
 The Convex Foundation will use air-gapped systems initially for this purpose.